Contact us

 ‘Meet the experts’ webinars

-Whether you’re considering or already have a urinary diversion, you may questions about how this might affect your life.
-We’ve been listening to your helpline and Facebook queries and designing a series of webinars which explore some of the most common topics.
+Whether you’re considering or already have a urinary diversion, you may have questions about how this might affect your life.
+We’ve been designing a series of webinars to explore some of the most common topics.

 The urostomy blog